HealthRex/CDSS/scripts/DevWorkshop/ReadMe.SQLQuery.txt

           COUNT(DISTINCT enc.pat_enc_csn_id_coded) DESC;

 - Challenge Queries
   - Top 10 Diagnoses recorded in 2017?
+In 2018?
+  - Top 5 medication routes of administration in Inpatient setting in 2017?
+  - What are other medications/drugs are in the same pharmaceutical class as Metoprolol?
-  - For Blood Culture results, what were Top 10 bugs grown, and how often were they Susceptible to Ceftriaxone?
+  - For Blood Culture (2 Aerobic) results, what were Top 10 bugs grown?
+How often were they Susceptible to Ceftriaxone?
+To Ciprofloxacin?
+  - What percent of patients had a Glucose By Meter lab_result value >250 at some point in 2017?
+  - For each of the patients above, what was the average number of units of Insulin administered to them (mar table) on any day they received insulin?
   - Find all patients who received a tPA infusion (medication_id = 86145) and report the time the patient presented to the emergency department (adt.effective_time_jittered (where admit.event_type_c = 1 -- Admission